Each semester, you are invited to attend and observe a class from a selection of courses that are made 'open' to UQ staff.

 Lecturer's short bio

-Steph is a lecturer in the School of Education, with 20 years experience in school education, and 9 years in tertiary.
+Steph is a teaching-focused and UQ award-winning academic in the School of Education, with 20 years experience in school education, and 12 years in tertiary.

-As the Science of Learning Field of Study Coordinator, and Program Director for the UQ Learning Lab, Steph engages deeply in the multi-disciplinary literature around how people learn, the factors that affect learning, and how this evidence can be applied into pedagogical practice in school, higher education and adult learning contexts, drawing on her extensive experience in a range of education contexts.
+As the Science of Learning Field of Study Coordinator, and Program Director for the UQ Learning Lab, Steph engages deeply in the multi-disciplinary literature around how people learn and how to apply into practice, drawing on her extensive experience in a range of education contexts.

 Top of page